 The Royal Dutch Airlines legally known as Koninklijke Luchtvaart Maatschappij or KLM is the Netherlands national airline.
 KLM was established in 1919 making it the world's oldest operating airline.
 The airline still operates under its original name scheduling passengers and cargo services to about 130 destinations.
 The headquarters of KLM is in the Schiphol Airport in Amsterdam.
 As of 2013, the airline had 32, 505 employees.
 The first KLM flight took off on May 17th, 1920.
 Jerry Shaw was the first KLM flying pilot from the Croydon Airport in London to Amsterdam.

-Qantas Airways is the national airline of Austria and the largest by international flights, fleet size, and international destinations.
+Qantas Airways is the national airline of Australia and the largest by international flights, fleet size, and international destinations.
 Qantas was founded in Winton, Queensland on November 16th, 1920 making it the world's third oldest airline after KLM and Avianca.
 Qantas is an acronym for Queensland and Northern Territory Aerial Services and is also known as The Flying Kangaroo which is a reference to its logo.
 The airline whose headquarters is based in the Sydney Airport commenced international passenger flights in May 1935.
 Qantas is also the oldest continuously operating airline in the world after KLM suspended their services during World War II.

 Delta Airlines is a preeminent American Airline whose headquarters and biggest hub is located at the Hartsfield-Jackson Atlanta International Airport in Atlanta, Georgia.
 Delta airline was founded in 1924 as crop dusting operating in Macon - Georgia making it the sixth-oldest operating airline in the world by founding date and also the oldest operating airline in the United States.
 Delta Airlines started passenger services on June 17th, 1920 and is currently operating more than 5,400 flights a day to 319 destinations in six continents and 54 countries.